Quickstart: Set and retrieve a secret from Azure Key Vault using PowerShell

 Create a resource group

-New-AzKeyVault -Name 'Contoso-Vault2' -ResourceGroupName 'ContosoResourceGroup' -Location 'East US'
+New-AzKeyVault -Name "<your-unique-keyvault-name>" -ResourceGroupName "myResourceGroup" -Location "East US"

 The output of this cmdlet shows properties of the newly created key vault.
 Take note of the two properties listed below:

-- Vault URI: In this example that is https://Contoso-Vault2.vault.azure.net/.
+- Vault URI: In the example, this is https://<your-unique-keyvault-name>.vault.azure.net/.
 Applications that use your vault through its REST API must use this URI.

-After vault creation your Azure account is the only account allowed to do anything on this new vault.
+At this point, your Azure account is the only one authorized to perform any operations on this new vault.

 Give your user account permissions to manage secrets in Key Vault